Willis Creek Narrows

 Willis Creek Slot Canyon is accessible year-round.
 Most people will enjoy visiting the area from late-March through September.
 Unlike many of the exposed attractions in the surrounding area, Willis Creek is cool and a mostly-shaded hike, which makes it a favorite even during hot summer afternoons.
-The area is dog-friendly, as are a few of the nearby hotels in Kanab.
+The area is dog-friendly.

 There are no fees or permits required.
 Skutumpah Road is accessible to all visitor vehicles, but may be impassable when wet or it is has not been recently graded.